States need to keep PFAS ’forever chemicals’ out of the water. It won’t be cheap.

 “People will ultimately be consuming less of these chemicals and getting sick less often,” said Melanie Benesh, vice president of government affairs at the Environmental Working Group, a public health advocacy nonprofit.

 The post States need to keep PFAS ’forever chemicals’ out of the water.
-It won’t be cheap. appeared first on Louisiana Illuminator.
+It won’t be cheap. appeared first on Utah News Dispatch.